patriziobellan86/ExperimentMaker/README.rst

     Adopted in "Assisted Knowledge Graph Building Using Pre-Trained Language Models"

-    It is possible to integrate python script to manipulate results.
+    It is possible to integrate custom python scripts to manipulate results.

 Demo video: